TopiaNetwork/go-bls/README.md

 ```
 ## How to use

 Go 1.14 or later is recommended.
+If you use macOS, macOS 11.0 or later is recommended.

 1. `import "github.com/TopiaNetwork/go-bls"`in the file where you need to use this module.
 2. `go mod init [yourProjectModule]` If your project already has project module, skip this step.